SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 For enjoyable jobs we still compensate workers because it is the right thing to do, even if the worker is having such a wonderful larking time of it they cannot care about the money.
-In this case, we _take the money off the table_ by paying a wage that is fair and just above what the worker considers fine enough not to care about the amount and care more about the work (enjoyment or utility or both).
+In this case, we${}^\ast$ _take the money off the table_ by paying a wage that is fair and just above what the worker considers fine enough not to care about the amount and care more about the work (enjoyment or utility or both).

+(${}^\ast$Who is this "we" you might ask?
+I mean the We if I were supreme dictator.
+Or failing that, a simple democracy, full of nasty plebs who simply want their fair say in the rules of our society.)

 But then the neoliberal wank3r utters, "The wage destroys the competition!"